 Who Am I?

-Hello, I’m William.
-My life experiences have led me to feel deeply passionate and curious about supporting people to understand themselves on a deeper level to live the lives they want to lead.
+Hello, I’m Will.
+I am deeply passionate and curious about supporting people to understand themselves on a deeper level, and helping people to live the lives they want to lead.

-Now, I have the joy and privilege of offering others support to change their lives into what they want them to be.
+I have the absolute joy and privilege of offering others support to change their lives into what they want them to be.

 I work humanistically.
-Essentially this means I believe you are the expert on you, and my job is to understand you and your world from your perspective so I can offer you what you might need to move forward.
+Essentially this means I believe you are the expert on you, and my job is to understand you and your world from your perspective so we can work together to get you where you want to be.

 I work with the whole of you, this may involve talking, working with body language and movement, and the connection between mind, body and more to understand your issues.
 These can be practical exercises, as well as takeaway ideas to try in your life outside of our sessions.